explosion/projects/tutorials/spanruler_restaurant_reviews/README.md

 *Price*, *Hours*,  *Dish*, *Amenity*,  and *Cuisine* from restaurant reviews.
 Below are a few examples from the training data:

 First, we will train an NER model and treat it as our baseline.
-Then, we will attach the `SpanRuler` component before and after the existing pipeline.
-This setup gives us three pipelines we can compare upon.
+Then, we will attach the `SpanRuler` component **after the `ner` component** of the existing pipeline.
+This setup gives us two pipelines we can compare upon.

-Here are some set of rules we included in the patterns file (`patterns.jsonl`):
+Here are some rules we included in the patterns file (`patterns.jsonl`):

 | Label  | Pattern / Examples                                    | Description                                                                 |
 |--------|-------------------------------------------------------|-----------------------------------------------------------------------------|